cagrigsby/PopScripts/README.md

 # PopScripts
 This repo includes three scripts to make using ligolo, impacket-smbserver, and transferring files slightly easier by automating required steps and echoing certain commands such that they can be copy/pasted into a new window on a arget machine.
+If you like all the scripts, it is easiest to just run `sudo ./link.sh`.

 ## liggy